jiayuansun/IBM_IDA/README.md

 PrintFieldCategroy.java , this file printed out all the field in a logical model .
 ColorField.java , this code highlighted the required field .

+update:2017/04/10
+I created a GUI interface for this will update soon